Home » News » Industry News » Concentric Vs. Eccentric Reducer

 Conclusion

 Concentric reducers excel in vertical pipe runs.
-However, in the pump suction, drain lines, slurry transport, and where elevation control or clearance is vital, the eccentric reducer, installed in the correct orientation (FOT or FOB), is indispensable.
+In pump suction, drain lines, and slurry transport, the eccentric reducer is very important.
+It must be installed in the right direction (FOT or FOB) when elevation control or clearance is needed.
 Its ability to eliminate vapor and sediment traps is critical for preventing operational failures.

 JN Alloy is the leading stainless steel, duplex steel, and nickel alloy supplier and manufacturer.